Overbryd/dotfiles/README.md

     ├── .gitignore      # general gitignore
-    ├── .inputrc        # great for navigating bash history ├── .profile        # the complete bash setup with comments ├── .slate          # configuration for Slate, a Mac OSX window manager ├── .tm_properties  # configuration for TextMate
-    ├── .vimrc          # a great .vimrc with comments ├── decrypt.sh      # decrypt sensitive files and put them in place └── encrypt.sh      # simple wrapper to encrypt sensitive files for storage
+    ├── .inputrc        # great for navigating bash history ├── .profile        # the complete bash setup with comments ├── .vimrc          # a great .vimrc with comments ├── decrypt.sh      # decrypt sensitive files and put them in place └── encrypt.sh      # simple wrapper to encrypt sensitive files for storage